confluentinc/ccloud-sdk-go-v2/kafkarest/v3/docs/ClusterLinkingV3Api.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetKafkaV3LinkConfigsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetKafkaLinkConfigsRequest struct via the builder pattern

 Name | Type | Description  | Notes